RobinBol/io.everythingsmart/README.txt

-Connect your Everything Presence One to Homey.
+Connect your Everything Smart devices to Homey.

-This app allows you to configure the Everything Presence One and use the following in Flows:
+This app adds support for the Everything Presence One and Everything Presence Lite.

+The following functionality is available for the Everything Presence Lite:
+- Luminance
+- Motion

+The following functionality is available for the Everything Presence One:
 - Luminance
 - Humidity
 - Temperature